Army Specialized Training Program: Reduction

 Henry Stimson, Secretary of War during World War II and self-professed "father of the ASTP," wrote:

 Each step of the ASTP story was tied in with the ups and downs in the Army's estimate of its manpower requirements.
 In all such changes, the college training program, as a marginal undertaking, was sharply affected.
 [The choice was] between specialized training and an adequate combatant force.

-General Lesley J. McNair felt, with the full extent of the poor morale and mental quality of U.S. combat troops being revealed in the winter of 1943, that the ASTP took young men with leadership potential away from combat positions where they were most needed. "...with 300,000 men short, we are sending men to college."
+General Lesley J. McNair felt, with the full extent of the poorer morale and mental quality of U.S. combat troops when compared to men in other types of units being revealed in the winter of 1943, that the ASTP took young men with leadership potential away from combat positions where they were most needed; annoyed, he stated, "...with 300,000 men short, we are sending men to college."
 Manpower planners calculated that more infantrymen than expected would be required in advance of the planned invasion of Europe.
 The ASTP was not only one of the easiest programs to reduce or eliminate, but it also provided a large pool of already-trained soldiers.
+In November 1943, the G-3 of the War Department proposed that the ASTP be cut to 30,000 trainees, while the Army troop basis published in January 1944 called for the reduction of the ASTP to 62,190 trainees by the end of 1944.
 In mid-February 1944, about 110,000 ASTP students were told they would be transferred to more important duties by the beginning of April.
 Through the month of March 1944, all students in the basic programs, and some in the advanced programs, were gradually released and returned to the Army Ground or Service Forces or other branches of the Army.
-Of the 86,167 men terminated from academic programs, 68,995 went to the Army Ground Forces, 16,086 to the Army Service Forces (of which 7,535 went to the Signal Corps, 3,153 to the Corps of Engineers, 656 to the Transportation Corps, and 4,742 to other service branches), 568 to the War Department Military Intelligence Service, 274 to the Army Air Forces, 144 to the Army Civilian Affairs Division, and 100 to the Office of Strategic Services.
-The rest of the reduction consisted of men who left the program (either voluntarily or involuntarily) before they were terminated, about 12,000 men in STAR units whose processing was terminated, about 5,000 men in the advanced ROTC holding pools who departed for officer candidate schools, and men in basic training who had already been selected for the ASTP.